MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 The data protection can be applied automatically when a user selects a label that an administrator has configured, or users can specify their own custom protection settings by using [permission levels](../deploy-use/configure-usage-rights.md#rights-included-in-permissions-levels).

-#### File sizes supported

-Maximum file sizes supported by the Azure Information Protection client:

-- For Office files and natively protected PDF files: 1 GB

-- For all other files: Limited only by your available disk space

 ### Supported file types for classification and protection

 The following table lists a subset of file types that support native protection by the Azure Information Protection client, and that can also be classified.